h7b/h7b-obsidian-public/docs/pages/dendron/migrate-dendron-obsidian.md

     - [Format Yaml Array](https://github.com/platers/obsidian-linter/blob/master/docs/rules.md#format-yaml-array) > disable `Format yaml aliases section`
     - [YAML Title Alias](https://github.com/platers/obsidian-linter/blob/master/docs/rules.md#yaml-title-alias) > enable `Inserts the title of the file into the YAML frontmatter's aliases section`
         - Try to not use comma `,` in heading H1.
 Reason: with comma inside H1, the auto-added alias will be wrong, since the alias section is a Yaml array which is also separated by comma.
+    - enable [No Bare URLs](https://github.com/platers/obsidian-linter/blob/master/docs/rules.md#no-bare-urls).
+Always encloses bare URLs with angle brackets except when enclosed in back ticks, square braces, or single or double quotes.
+    - enable [Heading blank lines](https://github.com/platers/obsidian-linter/blob/master/docs/rules.md#heading-blank-lines).
+All headings have a blank line both before and after (except where the heading is at the beginning or end of the document).
 - use [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin:
     - config `Date + Time Format` as: `ccc yyyy-MMM-dd HH:mmZZ`
     - explain: dataview use [luxon format](https://github.com/moment/luxon/blob/master/docs/formatting.md)